What are Shin Splints?

 - Low impact activities: Cross train with low impact activities such as walking, swimming or cycling to improve your overall flexibility and strength.

 If you are suffering from shin splints, it is highly recommended that you take a break from your strenuous physical activities and give your legs some rest.
 The pain that is caused due to shin splint injury often subsides in a few hours or few days with complete rest and limited activity.
 Listed below are some of the treatment options that can help you get relief from shin splints.

 Rest: The fact that shin splits are generally caused to the overuse of muscles, tendons, bone and joints, taking rest for several weeks can play a crucial role in healing shin splints.
 However, low impact aerobic activities such as swimming or walking can be substituted during your recovery period after consulting your physician.

 Take over the counter medication: Taking non steroidal anti inflammatory medications such as aspirin, ibuprofen and naproxen can prove to be highly beneficial in helping reduce swelling and pain.
 However, since these drugs tend to have side effects, they should be taken only occasionally or under the guidance of a professional.

 Ice Pack: Using ice packs on the affected area for about 20-25 minutes every three to four hours for about two to three days can help ease the pain and swelling naturally to a great extent.

-Using Orthodontics: If you are one of those people who have flat feet, using orthodontics (supportive insoles) that are either brought form the shelf or are custom made can helps stabilize and align your foot and ankle, taking the stress off from your lower legs.
+Using Orthotics: If you are one of those people who have flat feet, using orthotics (supportive insoles) that are either bought from the shelf or are custom made can helps stabilize and align your foot and ankle, taking the stress off from your lower legs.